jesienazareth/mikrotik-script/Radius User Auto add to Local Secret/README_Radius_Auto_Add_User_to_Local_Secret.md

 ### MikroTik PPPoE Profile Setup

 Each PPPoE plan must have the exact `max-limit` string in its **`comment`** field:
-This profile name is example only use your own profile names, no need to copy this plan names this is only example that in the comment section required to add the format below
+This profile name is example only use your own profile names, no need to copy this profile names this is only example that in the comment section required to add the format below
 | Profile Name | Comment (Required Format)      |
 |--------------|-------------------------------|